sanjaykumar81/playpy/README.md

 ## NoneType
 - In python to represent Null we use `None`.
 Pay attention to capital `N`

+## try, except ans raise
+- `finally` block in `try` and `except` work exactly the same as `finally` block in Java
+- `else` block can be used to perform an action when there is no exception.
+- `raise` keyword is use to throw an exception.

+## Commonly used python packages:
+- math
+- os
+- random
+- sys
+- re
+- json
+- datetime

 ## User input
 - `input` is the function used to take user input.
 - The value return by `input` function is string.